 Loyalist Township Continues to Cancel All Events Including Canada Day CelebrationsLoyalist Township continues to take action to maintain public safety during the COVID-19 pandemic.
 As a result, Council passed a motion on April 27th that all Special Events in Loyalist Township will continue to be suspended.
-Events will continue to be suspended until the government of Ontario removes the emergency order prohibiting organized public events and social gatherings of more than five people.
+Events will continue to be suspended until the government of Ontario removes the emergency order prohibiting organized public events and social gatherings of more than ten people.

 The Ontario government has recently developed a three-phase framework for reopening the province.
 Not until the final phase will we see a relaxing of the restrictions on public gatherings.
 Given the timing of the three-phase approach, special event cancellations will apply to Canada Day events hosted throughout Loyalist Township, including the Bath Canada Day celebration.